-Habitat modification will keep wildlife animals from finding food, water, and shelter on your property.
+Habitat modification is the act of modifying your environment in order to discourage animals from entering.
 Here are some of the methods our experts use:

 - Keeping pet food and water dishes inside

-- Keeping brush piles and dead trees to a minimum
+- Keeping brush piles and dead trees trimmed and cleaned up

 - Sealing entry points

 - Establishing other barriers to intrusion from wildlife

 - Chimney — If you do not have a chimney cap installed, animals like birds, raccoons, squirrels, mice, and bats can get into your chimney accidentally or intentionally.

 - Plumbing Vents—Persistent rodents looking for a warm nesting area can easily chew through plumbing mats and get in through any plumbing stack gaps.